 Plans are important for every website testing project.
 But, at TESTCo, we’ve learned that the planning is much more valuable than the plan.
 Why?
 Most plans blow up within the first 10-20% of the time allotted.
-The requirements might or night not change but some of your assumptions are almost guaranteed to be wrong or change.
-The environment or situation around you is the most common change that impacts a plan.
+The requirements might or might not change but some of your assumptions are almost guaranteed to be wrong or change.
+The environment or situation around you is the most common change that impacts a plan for website testing projects.
 Someone always seems to need something sooner than they thought previously.
 Or, your best and most important technical person goes on an unexpected vacation.
 What happens to the plan when something changes or goes wrong?

 You replan–and quickly!

 But, the second (and third and fourth, sometimes) time you replan, you’re smarter and more effective in your planning.
 Why?
 Because you’ve already thought through most of the requirements and assumptions and you’re simply factoring in changes.
 You get a little smarter and a little better every time you need to replan.
 And, almost every replan provides better outcomes and greater accuracy.

 At TESTCo, our website testing service plans tend to be very accurate, but only because we’ve done so many of them and already have backup plans and test engineers ready to go if (and when) a change happens.